Last Updated May 9th 2023

 We are committed to protecting your privacy and personal data.

 We may also collect and process certain personal data relating to our business contacts, in the normal course of conducting and running our business.
-Please refer to section 12 below for more information on how we process this personal data.
+Please see the ‘If you are a Business Contact of Acute Art’ section below for more information on how we process this personal data.

 Our legal status under data protection law is that of a data controller and in this capacity we will securely store and process any personal data which you have provided to us.
 As data controller we have registered with the Information Commissioner’s Office and our registration number is ZA302288.

-- we, us and our mean or refer to Acute Art Limited located at 26-27 Bedford Square, London WC1B 3HP.
+- we, us and our mean or refer to Acute Art Limited located at 1 Surrey Street, London, WC2R 2ND, UK

 - a data controller decides the purposes and means of processing personal data.